It’s Just a Pill

 The Children’s Musical

-It’s Just a Pill is an original musical drama written and produced for school-aged children by the Mountain Area Health Education Center (MAHEC), a state leader in opioid misuse prevention and safe prescribing education.
+It’s Just a Pill is an original musical drama written and produced for school-aged children by UNC Health Sciences at MAHEC, a state leader in opioid misuse prevention and safe prescribing education and treatment with medication for opioid use disorder.

-The one-hour professional production and supplemental curricula have been developed to provide schools in Western North Carolina and across the state with engaging, age-appropriate opioid prevention and awareness tools to support their students and families.
+The one-hour professional production and supplemental curricula were developed to provide schools and communities in North Carolina with engaging, age-appropriate opioid prevention and awareness tools to support youth and their families.

-Middle schools (6th – 8th grades) in predominantly rural areas across the state, where the opioid epidemic has hit the hardest, have been selected for the spring 2019 tour and include Madison, Edgecombe, Nash, Wilson, Buncombe, and Henderson.
+Middle schools (6th – 8th grades) in predominantly rural areas across the state, where the opioid epidemic has hit the hardest, were selected for the spring 2019 tour and included Madison, Edgecombe, Nash, Wilson, Buncombe, and Henderson.

 Cast of Characters